cnxiekun/cnxiekun.github.io/source/_posts/2017-03-29-How-to-run-Jupyter-Notebook-on-Server.md

 ---
-title: How to run Jupyter Notebook on Maxwell
+title: How to run Jupyter Notebook on Server
 date: 2017-03-29 03:43:27
 categories: Technique
-tags: [Python, Server, Maxwell]
+tags: [Python, Server]
 description:
 ---